anjeta/SUSCOMP-2025-LABS/week5-measuring-software/README.md

 # Measuring Software Energy Consumption

-The goal for today's lab excercise is to learn how to take energy measurements associated with running specific software and to explore the effect of offloading computation from the CPU to the GPU.
+The goal for this lab excercise is to learn how to take energy measurements associated with running specific software and to explore the effect of offloading computation from the CPU to the GPU.
 We’ll be indirectly using the Intel RAPL for Linux and Power Metrics for MacOS to report energy consumtion from the CPU.
 Unfortunately, this will not work on Windows machines so please use the lab machine or pair up with someone who has a Linux/MacOS on their personal laptop machine.

 Further note that you will be able to run GPU test only on the lab machine or if your machine has an Intel graphics.
 Keep in mind that Intel graphics has a considerably lower power draw than a dedicated GPU found in most gaming machines and high end AI or graphics machines.
 Recall, that processors increasingly have other co-processors, such as Intel's NPU, for accelerating operations for machine learning - which also might perform specialist parallel instructions with good compute/energy performance.  *You should keep this in mind when generalising from your findings!*